 There are approximately 700 programming languages in the world.
 In simple words, a programming language is used to give instructions to the computer to perform the task which we require.
 Have you ever wondered which is the fastest of all the programming languages in terms of execution speed?
 In most cases, speed is not the only metric to choose which language is the best.
 Every language has its specialty and every language is designed for specific functionalities.

-Even though some programming languages are slow they are easy to use and they drastically reduce the development and labor cost and also reduces time.
-The speed of the programming language depends upon various factors like,
+Even though some programming languages are slow they are easy to use and drastically reduce the development and labor costs and also reduce time.
+The speed of the programming language depends upon various factors like: